baophamtd/betting-bot/README.md

    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file and add your API keys and tokens:
+   Create a `.env` file and add your API keys and tokens.
+Make sure to use your own credentials for each service:
    ```
    OCR_SPACE_API_KEY=your_ocr_api_key
    ODDS_API_KEY=your_odds_api_key